Literature of Andorra: Contemporary literature

 "Modern" literature began in the 1980s and intensified as a result of the independence of the condominium in 1993.
 The General Council of Andorra, that is, the Andorran parliament, and the new government began to decisively promote literature with calls, prizes and measures in schools.
 Today there are several Andorran authors who already have a remarkable reputation in the Països Catalans, for example Teresa Colom, Antoni Morell, Albert Salvadó and Albert Villaró.
 At the Frankfurt Book Fair in 2007, seven Andorran authors participated in the events.
 The La Puça bookstore in Andorra la Vieja has become an information center for the country's authors.

 Historical novel

 Many of the prose writers have written historical novels during their careers, reflecting on the history of the condominium.
 Albert Salvadó seems an exception because on the one hand he writes historical novels and on the other hand he rarely deals with the past of his country.

-We find Andorran topics in Antoni Morell's novels in Seven Litanies of Death and Boris I, King of Andorra; of Albert Villaró in The Year of the Franks; by Joan Peruga in Last summer in Ordino and by Josep Enric Dallerès in Inside the border.
+We find Andorran topics in Antoni Morell's novels in Seven Litanies of Death and Boris I, King of Andorra; in Albert Villaró's novels in The Year of the Franks; in Joan Peruga's work in Last summer in Ordino, and in Josep Enric Dallerès's work in Inside the border.